Marple South and High Lane (Stockport electoral ward)

 Marple South and High Lane is an electoral ward in the Metropolitan Borough of Stockport.
 It elects three Councillors to Stockport Metropolitan Borough Council using the first past the post electoral method, electing one Councillor every year without election on the fourth.

 It covers the southern part of Marple.
-Together with Bredbury & Woodley, Bredbury Green and Romiley, Hazel Grove, Marple North, and Offerton it constitutes the Hazel Grove Parliamentary constituency.
+Together with Bredbury & Woodley, Bredbury Green and Romiley, Hazel Grove, Manor, Marple North and Offerton, and part of the Norbury and Woodsmoor ward, it constitutes the Hazel Grove Parliamentary constituency.
 Marple South and High Lane is also home to the Marple Sixth Form College, which is part of Cheadle and Marple Sixth Form College.

 The ward was previously called Marple South but the council agreed to the ward's name change in October 2017 following a public consultation.

 Councillors

-Marple South and High Lane electoral ward is represented in Westminster by William Wragg MP for Hazel Grove.
+Marple South and High Lane electoral ward is represented in Westminster by Lisa Smart MP for Hazel Grove.